 Under California law, the dog’s owner may be deemed responsible even where it can be proven that the attack was out of character for the dog, or the dog may have been provoked unintentionally.
 In fact, Los Angeles and other Californian regions are amongst the easiest places in the United States to assign liability for dog attacks, thanks to, particularly strict laws.

-If the owner of the dog who attacks you in Los Angeles is refusing to accept responsibility or to compensate you for the detrimental effect their pet has had on your physical and emotional wellbeing, you need to get an excellent dog attack attorney on your team.
+If the owner of the dog who attacks you in Los Angeles is refusing to accept responsibility or to compensate you for the detrimental effect their pet has had on your physical and emotional wellbeing, you need to get an excellent dog attack lawyer on your team.